TIGER-AI-Lab/VLM2Vec/README.md

 ---

+## 🔥News
+- [2024-10] VLM2Vec has been integrated into [vLLM](https://github.com/vllm-project/vllm/blob/main/examples/offline_inference_vision_language_embedding.py).
+- [2024-10] The technical report, code, data, and model for VLM2Vec are all available online.

 ## Model
 Our model is based on converting an existing well-trained VLM (Phi-3.5-V) into an embedding model.
 The basic idea is to take the last token in the end of the sequence as the representation of the multimodal inputs.